 Significant Cyber Campaigns

 Russia is involved in numerous gray zone conflicts, but the actual shade of gray in each case depends on the deterrence gradient discussed above.
-For a more fine grained test of our argument, we briefly examine the four major cyber campaigns attributed to Russia that feature prominently in the cybersecurity literature.
+For a more fine-grained test of our argument, we briefly examine the four major cyber campaigns attributed to Russia that feature prominently in the cybersecurity literature.
 Cyber operations are particularly attractive in strategically constrained situations, as argued above, so it is instructive to examine the broader cross-domain context and response in each case.
 There are many potential explanations for Russian motives, to include the personality of Vladimir Putin, political competition for regime control, nationalist identity and status seeking, and geopolitical imperatives for security (Driscoll and Maliniak 2016; Götz 2017).
 We do not focus here on the origins (micro-foundations) of Russian motives or their formulation in Russian foreign policy, even as understanding these is essential for devising practical policy responses in any given case.
 Rather we argue that how motives are expressed, whatever their origins, will be more or less constrained by the prevalence/intensity of deterrence.

 We thus expect that the deterrence gradient conditions Russian intervention in each case.
 We employ a most similar case comparison (Bennett and Elman 2007) by choosing cases that have the same conflict initiator (Russia) and the same means of low intensity conflict (cyber) but that differ in their geographical location and other military instruments employed.
 We code four rough categories of Russian operations in declining level of intensity, risk, and cost for the initiator (Russia): overt deployments of conventional military force, covert use of special operations or unattributed military forces, cyber operations that result in disruption of infrastructure, and information operations.